MrSanderSi/HotellApp/README.md

 ## Manage section
 User can add new rooms, delete existing rooms and query for bookings within a given timeframe.
-User can delete bookings that are more than 72 hours before the booking start date.
+User can delete bookings that are more than 72 hours from current DateTime.

 ## Register section
 User can look for vacant rooms via selecting booking start and end dates.
 The "submit" button will query for vacant rooms within that timeframe.